Documentation-Pro/react-calendar.github.io/docs/pages/eventlistener.md

 ## Props

 React Calendar has several props that allow you to customize its appearance and behavior.
 Props are the arguments we can pass to a react component.
+For further information refer to the official documentation [ReactProps](https://react.dev/learn/passing-props-to-a-component)

 ```onChange```